Summer River Smallies

 Tip: If the smallmouth misses the lure, do not jerk, keep doing what you are doing.
 If you employ this tactic, the fish will often hit your lure again.
 This is easier said than done, but it works!

 Slower, less busy water, often presents the perfect scenario to fly fish for big smallmouth bass.
 Typically, the month of July signifies the start of our fly-fishing season as the annual Dog-day cicadas begin to emerge and, most importantly, die.
 Big smallies are addicted to these dying cicada bugs and the easy meal they present.
 We sight-cast to these fish that often surpass 20-inches or more.
 It is a thrilling time of year and can last deep into September during some summers.
 Casting ability is key in having a successful day with 30-40 foot casts needed, on average.
 This is not a huge numbers bite but you will find no better time to pursue some of the biggest smallmouth in the river on the fly.
 Once that big, black glob of a smallmouth sips your bug for the first time, you’ll be addicted for a lifetime!
 Remember to allow the fish to “sip” the fly and take it down before setting the hook vertically on a tight line.
 Smallmouth typically run right at you after eating a fly…

 Tip: Don’t overlook the middle of the day for big smallmouth cruising slow water banks in search of an easy meal.

-The author, Britt Stoudenmire, and his wife Leigh, have been outfitting anglers for fifteen years on the New River in Virginia.
+The author, Britt Stoudenmire, and his wife Leigh, have been outfitting anglers for nineteen years on the New River in Virginia.
 They offer both guided fishing trips (newriveroutdoorco.com) and waterfront lodging (walkercreekretreat.com).
 540-921-7438.